A blue and white logo

 Introduction

-Welcome to Teaching Secondary Math Conceptually: Meeting Mathematics Standards, an interactive computer-based instruction course designed to expand your methodology for teaching Mathematics.
-The course will explore an instructional methodology that incorporates strategies for teaching concepts, constructively, and contextually.
+Welcome to Teaching Secondary Math Conceptually: Meeting Mathematics Standards, an interactive computer-based instruction course designed to expand your methodology for teaching mathematics.
+The course will explore an instructional methodology that incorporates strategies for teaching concepts both constructively and contextually.
 The goal is for you to gain a deeper understanding of the underlying concepts of various math topics and explore the principles of teaching those concepts to learners.
-The course will also explore teaching methodologies that support many federal and state standards.
-This course will focus on the topics of integers, fractions, factoring, and functions.
+You will also explore how to develop computational thinking, which is foundational to learning computer science.
+The course expands teaching methodologies that support many federal and state standards, as well as STEM concepts related to technology.
+This course will focus on the topics of integers, fractions, factoring, and functions and on the key strategies that connect mathematics and technology.

 This computer-based instruction course is a self-supporting program that provides instruction, structured practice, and evaluation all on your home or school computer.
 Technical support information can be found in the Help section of your course.